niconap/google-homepage/README.md

-Recreated Google homepage.
+# Recreated Google Homepage

 In this project I tried to recreate the Google Home Page.

-The skills that I have demonstrated:
+Skills shown in this project:
 - Setting up a HTML file with a basic HTML structure.
 - Adding different elements to the HTML page, such as a search bar and an image.
 - Styling a navigation bar on top and on the bottom of a page.